arrai-innovations/extraneous/README.md

 Find extraneous pip packages not listed in your requirements.txt or as a sub-dependency.

 **NOTICE**: This software supports pip <= 20.3.4.
-At present Arrai Innovations does not intend to port this product to newer releases.
+At present Arrai Innovations does not intend to port this product to newer releases of pip, however, PRs are welcome.
+Our intention is to migrate to [pipenv](https://github.com/pypa/pipenv) for our Python package management.
+Depending on use-case, you may find [poetry](https://github.com/python-poetry/poetry) or [PDM](https://github.com/pdm-project/pdm) more suitable.

 ![extraneous logo](https://docs.arrai-dev.com/extraneous/readme/extraneous.png)